-Brian J. Graber, Ltd., represents aviation employees retaliated against in violation of aviation whistleblower laws such as AIR21, Illinois common law retaliatory discharge claims, and the Illinois Whistleblower Act.
+Brian J Graber LLC is an aviation whistleblower lawyer representing Illinois, Indiana, and Michigan aviation employees who are retaliated against in violation of aviation whistleblower laws such as AIR21.
 The Wendell H. Ford Aviation Investment Reform Act for 21st Century, (AIR21), 49 U.S.C. §42121, is an aviation whistleblower law that protects aviation industry employees from retaliation for reporting violations of federal aviation safety regulations and for filing, testifying, or assisting in a proceeding related to a violation of federal aviation safety laws, regulations, or standards.

 PROTECTED ACTIVITY UNDER AIR21

-AIR21 only protects aviation employees that engaged in certain types of protected activities identified in the statute from discrimination because of those protected activities.
+AIR21 only protects aviation employees that engaged in certain types of protected activities identified in the statute from discrimination.
 AIR21, 49 U.S.C. §42121(a) makes it unlawful for an air carrier or contractor or subcontractor of an air carrier to discharge an employee or otherwise discriminate against an employee with respect to compensation, terms, conditions, or privileges of employment because the employee or any person acting pursuant to a request of the employee:

 - Provided, caused to be provided, or is about to provide (with any knowledge of the employer) or cause to be provided to the employer information relating to any violation or alleged violation of any order, regulation, or standard of the Federal Aviation Administration or any other provision of Federal law relating to air carrier safety under 49 U.S.C. §40101, et seq., or any other law of the United States.